tvo10/atrial-fibrillation-detection/README.md

 How to help patients and physicians detect Atrial Fibrillation (AF) in an early stage and provide treatment promptly as needed to reduce 10% of patients who are at high risk of having a stroke, a heart attack, and even a heart failure caused by AF by the end of 2021?

 ## 2. Data Sources
+These two datasets are obtained on [Kaggle](https://www.kaggle.com/arjunascagnetto/ptbxl-atrial-fibrillation-detection)
-- **coorteeqsrafva.csv:** This is a subset of the PTB-XL, a large publicly available electrocardiography dataset, found on [Kaggle](https://www.kaggle.com/arjunascagnetto/ptbxl-atrial-fibrillation-detection), which consists of 6428 rows and 30 columns.
+- **coorteeqsrafva.csv:** This is a subset of the PTB-XL, a large publicly available electrocardiography dataset, which consists of 6428 rows and 30 columns.
 - **ecgeq-500hzsrfava.npy:** This numpy file is a 3D array, which contains 6428 layers, 5000 rows, and 12 columns.
 12 columns represent for 12 leads.
 An ECG lead is a graphical description of the electrical activity of the heart and it is created by analysing several electrodes.